PatchMyPCTeam/Community-Scripts/Uninstall/Pre-Uninstall/Uninstall-Software/readme.md

 This is useful to be more specific about software titles you want to uninstall.

+Specifying a value of 0 will look for software where WindowsInstaller is equal to 0, or not present at all.

 ```yaml
 Type: Int32
 Parameter Sets: (All)